krissrex/krex.no/README.md

 🚀 Eleventy Starter Boilerplate is production-ready with SEO-friendly for quickly starting a blog. ⚡️ Built with [Eleventy](https://www.11ty.dev), [ESLint](https://eslint.org), [Prettier](https://prettier.io), [Webpack](https://webpack.js.org), [PostCSS](https://postcss.org), [Tailwind CSS](https://tailwindcss.com).

-Clone this project and use it to create your own [Eleventy](https://www.11ty.dev) blog.
-You can check a [Eleventy templates demo](https://creativedesignsguru.com/demo/Eleventy-Starter-Boilerplate/eleventy-starter-boilerplate-presentation/).

 ### Features

 Production-ready in mind: